pablo0910/URF-Stats/README.md

 When data has already been retrieved from Riot Api, you'll be able to see the stats.

+Due to Riot Api Developer API Key, this APP doesn't retrieve ALL matches in the period of time.
+It retrieves as many as API allows.
+Source code has a solution for this usue, which is sleep until it can retrieve new games again but this will take a lot of time and that's why it isn't included in the Release Candidate Version.

 This APP uses new Android Lollipop widgets such as RecycleView.

 Enjoy it ;)